eflynch/boardzorg/NOTES.md

 ## Ready For Dev

+* Support situation where all leaders are tanked and you have to play without leader
 * Support Leader Capture mechanic
 * Support Special Treachery Cards
 * Support ANY TIME Karama powers